Consultation for Morven Offshore Wind Farm’s plans for its transmission infrastructure closing soon

-The infrastructure consists of:
+The proposed infrastructure for Morven currently consists of:

 Morven Hawthorn Pit grid connection includes underwater offshore cables, underground onshore cables and a land substation.